The Best Way to Cook a Frozen Pizza - Baking Steel ®

 Jul 21, 2021

-Every once in a while I am asked if the Baking Steel would work it's magic on a frozen pizza.
-The short answer is yes, very much so!
-In fact, the BEST way to cook a frozen pizza, is on the Baking Steel Original
+Every once in a while I get asked if the Baking Steel works on frozen pizza.
+The short answer is yes, and honestly, it might be my favorite thing to do with it.

 Why Frozen Pizza Gets Soggy